Skip to Content

 function of other organs.

-Laparoscopic hysterectomy is done with a viewing instrument (laparoscope)
+Laparoscopic hysterectomy is done with a lighted tube and scope (laparoscope)

 and surgical instruments inserted through a vaginal incision and one or more

 small abdominal incisions.
 The ovaries and other organs may also be removed.

 The uterus is removed through the vagina.
 It is done:

 LAVH requires the surgeon to have

 inserting a laparoscope and surgical instruments through several small